Software Installation

 The installer may present slightly different dialogs on different OSs.
 No additional configuration changes than those listed above are needed for Linux or MacOS; therefore, any additional options may be ignored.

-In addition to CCS, the SDK for the microcontroller used in this class also needs to be installed:
+In addition to CCS, the SDK for the microcontroller used in this class also needs to be installed.
+This may be done directly through CCS following the instructions below.

 3. Test Project